Skip to main content

-European spongy moths were accidentally introduced into Massachusetts in 1869 by an amateur entomologist.
+The European spongy moth (Lymantria dispar) was introduced into Massachusetts in 1869.
 Since then, spongy moths have defoliated millions of acres of trees in forests and urban areas in at least 20 states and the Washington, D.C., area.
 Spongy moth caterpillars feed on more than 300 species of deciduous and evergreen trees.

 Spongy moth populations may have a temporary, large increase (an “outbreak”) in an area about every 10-12 years, lasting 2-3 years.
 Defoliation of susceptible tree and shrub species may be widespread during outbreaks, although healthy trees and shrubs are likely to survive if they are defoliated.
 High caterpillar numbers can be a tremendous nuisance.
 In addition, the caterpillar hairs can cause skin rashes and other reactions in some people.